Who remembers the joys of shopping in Ashton town centre during the 1980s?

 Whereas Manchester had Debenhams, Kendal Milne and Co, and Lewis’s in the 1980s, Ashton’s ‘must visit’ store was Arcadia.
 The Arcadia store was the centrepiece of the Ashton-under-Lyne Cooperative Society.
 Its plate glass windows wowed passersby into purchasing a new suite or colour TV at reasonable rates.
 The store had a car park at the front (thanks to space made available from the construction of Park Parade bypass) and behind the 1926 facade at first floor level.
 Cars were parked on top of the soft furnishings section with access via a steep ramp.
 There was also a café on the first floor.

 Even now, the Arcadia store is missed by many Ashtonians with the beginning of the end being the replacement of the glass frontage by brick.
-The store closed in 1993, left empty and demolished in 1998 – 99, only to be replaced by the architecturally inferior LIDL.
+The store closed in 1993, left empty and demolished in 1998 – 99, only to be replaced by the architecturally inferior Lidl (which has since been rebuilt).
 By then, Co-op department stores were becoming a dying breed which I think is a real shame, as I prefer the more easy-going shopping environment alien to today’s stores where loud music and harsh lighting reigns supreme.

 Prior to Metrolands’ shopping precinct, Stamford Street was the main shopping street in Ashton-under-Lyne.
 All the multiple store chains had a unit there with the Co-op at one time having more than one.
 Stretching from Stalybridge to Chester Square, it was hailed as the Earl of Stamford’s answer to Oxford Street and had the potential to rival London’s main street.